FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/fuzzing/write-a-fuzzer.md

 * {C/C++}

-  For C and C++, the fuzz target function must be have the signatue `extern "C" int LLVMFuzzerTestOneInput(const uint8_t *data, size_t size)` and return 0:
+  For C and C++, the fuzz target function must have the signature `extern "C" int LLVMFuzzerTestOneInput(const uint8_t *data, size_t size)` and return 0:

   ```cpp